sayeemabdullah/A-Library-Website/README.md

 ### I used Python (Flask) to create RESTFul API and used Flask-SQLAlchemy [SQLite] for the database.
 ### For the token authentication I used JSON Web Token Authentication 1.7.1*

-First, To create the database we have to run the following commands in the command prompt :
+To create the database we have to run the following commands in the command prompt :

 ```console
 A-Library-Website >python